aws-samples/transactional-outbox-pattern/outbox-implementation/README.md

 cdk destroy AuroraStack
 ```

-As the database is `destroy protected` to ensure you do not lose any data, you will have to manually delete the resource in the Console.
-You can do so by navigating to the RDS page of the AWS Console, clicking on your Aurora cluster and then Actions > Delete.

 ## Viewing tables

 1. To view the content of both the Flight and the Outbox tables, navigate to the `RDS` page of the AWS Console.